School of Education

 Psychology Minor Requirements

 The Psychology minor may be completed by students in Secondary Education Social Studies or Elementary Education licensing programs.
-A minimum cumulative grade point average of 2.75 is required, based on all Psychology minor course work taken on the UW-Madison campus.
-The graduation grade point average may be modified by the last 60 credits rule (see Social Studies Education Application and Admission Information).
+A minimum cumulative grade point average of 2.75 is required, based on all Psychology minor course work taken on the UW–Madison campus.
+The graduation grade point average may be modified by the last 60 credits rule.

 Complete a minimum of 26 credits.
 Students wishing to complete a double major in Psychology through the College of Letters and Science must complete supporting course work in introductory biology (e.g., Biology 101 and 102).
-Students may also wish to consult with the Psychology undergraduate advisor, 225 Psychology, 262-2077.
+Students may also wish to consult with an undergraduate advisor in the Psychology department.
 Courses are Psychology (Psych) listings unless otherwise indicated.

 - 201 OR 202 Introduction to Psychology, 3-4